nsidc/qgreenland/doc/tutorials/get-started.md

 the many data layers included with QGreenland.
 The user is now ready to approach more advanced topics such as performing geospatial analyses and preparing publication-quality maps with the data in QGreenland.

+# Getting Started

+## System Requirements
+Before downloading the QGreenland data package, be sure that QGIS is installed on your
+computer: [https://www.qgis.org/en/site/forusers/download.html](https://www.qgis.org/en/site/forusers/download.html).
+QGIS is available on
+Windows, macOS, Linux and Android.
+Note that QGIS version 3.10 is the oldest version supported by QGreenland.

+## Downloading and Installing QGreenland

+The QGreenland data package is available for download at [https://qgreenland.org/](https://qgreenland.org/) download.
+After downloading, unzip and save the folder in a location of your choice.
+Select the qgreenland.qgz file to open the full QGreenland data package.
+Files with a ‘.qgs’ or ‘.qgz’ extension are QGIS project files.
+When you open qgreenland.qgz, QGIS will open automatically and display the QGreenland data environment.
+Alternatively, you can open the QGIS software first, then go to ‘Project’ -> ‘Open’ and navigate to the qgreenland.qgz project file on your computer.
+Note: Any changes that are made to the qgreenland.qgz project that are saved will overwrite the original file; therefore, it is recommended that you save each QGreenland project that you work on with a new and unique filename (‘File’ -> ’Save as...’).